Tung-I/Dual-awareness-Attention-for-Few-shot-Object-Detection/README.md

 **NOTE**.
 We would suggest to use Caffe pretrained models to reproduce our results.
 **If you want to use pytorch pre-trained models, please remember to transpose images from BGR to RGB, and also use the same data transformer (minus mean and normalize) as used in pretrained model.**

-2. For those who would like to test the model only, the weights of DAnA can be download [here](https://drive.google.com/file/d/1JaYF-Ep-C6b5X01_e9tFRzFgRXMJQYQ7/view?usp=sharing). **Note** The provided fine-tuned model weights "cisa_coco_ft30" was fine-tuned on 30-shot novel object classes without using BA block.
+2. For those who would like to test the model only, the weights of DAnA can be download [here](https://drive.google.com/file/d/1JaYF-Ep-C6b5X01_e9tFRzFgRXMJQYQ7/view?usp=sharing). **NOTE**.
+The provided fine-tuned model weights "cisa_coco_ft30" was fine-tuned on 30-shot novel object classes without using BA block.
 Therefore, to use them, please set get_model(..., use_BA_block=False) at train.py.
 ```
 $ cd models
 $ ln -s [your-path-to]/DAnA_COCO_ft30 DAnA_COCO_ft30